Neighborhoods of Downtown Seattle

-This neighborhood features stylish boutiques, high-rise condos and a cool nightlife scene.
-Starting on 1st Ave, Belltown runs parallel to the Seattle waterfront and right into Downtown.
+Belltown features stylish boutiques, high-rise condos and a cool nightlife scene.
+Starting on 1st Ave, this neighborhood runs parallel to the Waterfront and right into the Central Business District.
 Top places to visit include the Seattle Glass Gallery, and Olympic Sculpture Park.
-Belltown is home to the Cornish College of the Arts, Art Institute of Seattle, Antioch University, Argosy University and the Seattle School of Theology & Psychology.

-Pioneer Square is located right below the Central Business District and the southernmost part of Downtown.
-This neighborhood is a mix of cool architecture, bustling nightlife, and several government buildings (King County Superior Court, Seattle Municipal Court & Seattle City Hall).
+Pioneer Square provides a mix of historic architecture, bustling nightlife, and several government buildings).
 You can take a ride up to the observation deck of the Smith Tower and see spectacular views of the entire city.

 South Lake Union was originally a major industrial center of Seattle, but has transitioned into the city’s trendiest neighborhood.
 Westlake Avenue is considered to be one of the best places for dining, shopping and exploration.
-But what South Lake Union is most known for is being the headquarters of Amazon.com and offers a residential approach to the downtown scene.
+The neighborhood is most known for is being the headquarters of Amazon.com and offers a residential approach to the downtown scene.